For two weeks, 13 Support superheroes were working from Valencia, Spain.

 5. Food tasting.
 Spain has a nice and interesting kitchen which we were happy to discover.
 Our vegans tried 3D printed cartoon bacon (literally it looked like that), others tried seafood paella which is a Valencian speciality, we ate a lot of bocadillos (local sandwiches) and of course olives.
 Usually eating in a cafe in Spain takes around 2 hours, because well, it is Spain and everyone is pretty much relaxed about time.

 Valencian paella and sangria for lunch.

-6. Katrina Kizenbaha prepared a nice seafood dinner for all of us in our charming villa.
-And I prepared a sangria for everyone.
-Food and sangria meant that it was a good evening spent together with the colleagues.
+6. A colleague prepared a nice seafood dinner for all of us in our charming villa, and I prepared a sangria for everyone.
+Food and sangria meant that it was a good evening spent together with colleagues.